DataDog/integrations-extras/1e/README.md

 Parameters:

-- _DatadogKey_ - specifies the Datadog API key required for authentication
+- `DatadogKey`: Specifies the Datadog API key required for authentication.
-- _DatadogSite_ - specifies the Datadog Site URL
+- `DatadogSite`: Specifies the Datadog Site URL.
-- _Enable_ - enables or disables Datadog integration, the default value is true.
+- `Enable`: Enables or disables the Datadog integration.
+The default value is `true`.

 ##### Using Postman to upload your Datadog configuration

-An alternative to using the 1E PowerShell Toolkit command, you could also use Postman to upload your Datadog configuration, if you are familiar with this tool.
-You can find more details about Postman at https://www.postman.com/.
+As an alternative to using the 1E PowerShell Toolkit command, you can use [Postman][7] to upload your Datadog configuration.

 The following are the equivalent cURL commands: